Microverse-Fullstack-Program/JavaScript-Capstone/README.md

 # 📖 [JavaScript Capstone] <a name="about-project"></a>

-> I have built a this project using HTML, CSS and JavaScript .
+> A **Museum of Art** API-based webapp built during the Microverse online program as part of JavaScript module Capstone project in a team of two person.
+The purpose of project was to provide hand on experience on javascript, unit-testing and API.
+The app is built using the frontend technologies HTML, CSS and JavaScript.

 **[JavaScript Capstone]**